jmanhype/parlant/README.md

    kinds: "message",
    source: "ai_agent",
    minOffset: customerEvent.offset,
-   waitForData: 60 // wait for up to 60 seconds for an answer }));
+   waitForData: 60 // Wait up to 60 seconds for an answer }));

 // Print the agent's reply